Paulchemouni/Signal-Android-with-map/README.md

 Signal is a simple, powerful, open-source and secure messenger.

 My goal with this fork is to implement an interactive map like the Snapchat one on a new tab in the Android app.
+I'm hesitating to implement zood location sharing instead of building a new location sharing system.

 **What I want this feature to be able to do :**